dragonfly-xyz/useful-solidity-patterns/patterns/error-handling/README.md

 ### Adding More Resiliency

-If your code is calling contracts that you either haven't vetted and/or if those contracts (or one they call) can realistically encounter an `INVALID` opcode, then it might make sense to also add a gas limit to your call.
-This limit the *maximum* amount of gas the call can consume.
+If your code is calling contracts that you either haven't vetted and/or if those contracts (or one that they call) can realistically encounter an `INVALID` opcode, then it might make sense to also add a gas limit to your call.
+Without it, the call may have the potential to consume all remaining gas.
+This limits the *maximum* amount of gas the call can consume, not the minimum.
 This way, you can be sure to still have enough gas remaining after the call returns to perform failover logic.
-You can do this with both `try`/`catch` and low-level call constructs:
+You can apply a gas limit with both `try`/`catch` and low-level call constructs:

 ```solidity
 // Restrict a try/catch call to 500k max gas.